Sampling Procedure for Harmful Algal Bloom Testing

 For shellfish samples, customers should provide the laboratory with frozen or lyophilized tissue homogenates.

-For DNA analysis:
+Notes for DNA analysis:

 Customers can send water samples (minimum 100 mL) in glass or plastic (HDPE or PETG) bottles as described above or they can send filtered samples stored folded in microcentrifuge tubes or aluminum foil.
-If whole water is mailed to the lab, we will concentrate the sample onto glass fiber filters and extract total DNA from the filtered sample ($10 processing fee/sample).
+If whole water is mailed to the lab, we will concentrate the sample onto glass fiber filters and extract total DNA from the filtered sample.
 Water samples must never be frozen, because upon thawing the cells will lyse and release their DNA into solution, which will not be retained by filtering.
 If customers choose to concentrate their own samples and send us filters, they should be mailed frozen on ice.
 The sample volume filtered must also be provided in order for us to accurately calculate gene copies/mL using QPCR.
 Please note that samples should be processed as soon as possible and within five (5) days in order to minimize cell lysis and DNA degradation.